 Cattail Cove has a spacious four-lane boat ramp with 10-minute courtesy dock that can accommodate any size boat, at various lake levels.
 If you are launching a boat 35' or longer, please call our rangers to get permission before launching.

 Boat-in Camping Sites

-Cattail Cove State Park has 32 primitive boat-in camping sites with picnic tables and access to pit toilets.
+Cattail Cove State Park has primitive boat-in camping sites with picnic tables, stand-up barbeque and access to pit toilets.
 There is a garbage can, but please pack out your trash.
 No firepits or campfires year round.
 Propane stoves are acceptable.
 All boat-in camping sites are first come, first served.
 No saving sites.